Plucking Apples in Himachal Pradesh With My Host Family

 We ate kilos of apples and pears from the homestay orchards.
 And aunty gave us some apples and pomegranates to take with us too.
 The lot lasted us quite a few weeks and then another homestay would give us some more.
 Happy and thankful life, isn’t it?

-What do you buy from Himachal?
-Have you ever climbed an apple tree in a Himachal home?
+What do you buy from the mountains?
+Have you ever climbed an apple tree in Himachal Pradesh?
 Or any tree?

 Want similar inspiration and ideas in your inbox?
 Subscribe to my free weekly newsletter "Looking Inwards"!